Housing & Dining

 - Housing Selection and the Residency Requirement

-Freshmen entering college for the first time in fall 2011 or a fall semester thereafter are required to live on campus for their first four semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
-Freshmen entering College for the first time in spring 2012 or a spring semester thereafter are required to live on campus for their first three semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
+Freshmen entering Emerson College for the first time in a fall semester are required to live on campus for their first four semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
+Freshmen entering College for the first time in a spring semester are required to live on campus for their first three semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.

-Transfer students entering Emerson College in fall 2011 or after will be offered on-campus housing depending on availability.
+Transfer students entering Emerson College will be offered on-campus housing depending on availability.
 If a transfer student wants to be considered for on-campus housing, he or she should secure their space on the housing waitlist.
 When considering transfer students for housing, their year of graduation from high school is taken into consideration.
 Transfer students who graduated from high school fewer than two years from their enrollment date at Emerson will be given priority depending on availability of housing.

-Students returning from a Leave of Absence (LOA) will be offered on-campus housing depending on availability.
+Students returning from a Leave of Absence will be offered on-campus housing pending availability.